-You assign each of the 5 parameters a value that's unique to the web page, email, ad banner, etc. to which it's published.
+You assign each of the 5 parameters a value that's unique to each web page, email, ad banner, etc. you want to collect traffic information for.
 So, if you're publishing a link in three different places, you'll have three different links, each with values different than the other two.
-This helps you identify exactly where each completed registration came from.
+This helps you identify exactly where each completed purchase came from.
 Now, let's take a look at each parameter and some sample values:

 utm_source - Track the source that's driving traffic to your registration page, like a website, search engine, or promotional email.
 This parameter might look like this in a URL: